duquesnay/multi-agent-insights/README.md

 # Multi-Agent Insights

-Rigorous methodology for analyzing multi-agent delegation patterns in Claude Code.
-Validates system evolution through git archaeology, cross-checks LLM analyses with quantitative scripts, and produces defensible insights about agent performance and collaboration patterns.
+Methodology for analyzing multi-agent delegation patterns in Claude Code.
+Validates system evolution through git archaeology, archive and backups former Claude Code conversations, cross-checks LLM analyses with quantitative scripts, and produces insights about agent performance and collaboration patterns.

 ## What This Methodology Does